vic9112/gem5-exercises/slides/02-Using-gem5/07-full-system.md

 gem5 x86-fs-kvm-run.py
 ```

-In another terminal window, run the following command to connect to the disk image boot's terminal:
+In another terminal window inside the same container, run the following command to connect to the disk image boot's terminal:

 ```bash
 m5term 3456